Westlake-AI/openmixup/docs/en/tutorials/ssl_classification.md

 - The default GPU number is 8.
 When changing GPUS, please also change `imgs_per_gpu` in the config file accordingly to ensure the total batch size.
 - `CONFIG`: Use config files under `configs/benchmarks/classification/`.
 Specifically, `imagenet` .
-- `PRETRAIN`: the pre-trained model file.
+- `PRETRAIN`: the pre-trained model file (the backbone parameters only).

 Example: